Lived experience: Phenomenology

+Philosophy

 In the philosophy of Wilhelm Dilthey, the human sciences are based on lived experience, which makes them fundamentally different from the natural sciences, which are considered to be based on scientific experiences.
 The concept can also be approached from the view that since every experience has both objective and subjective components, it is important for a researcher to understand all aspects of it.